brendan-cronan/WebAppProject/README.md

 # User updates
 Users will be able to update the DB through several options.
-1. Adding/Removing a project or document.
+1. Adding/Removing a document.
 2. Managing Group Members.
-3. Changing a document from private to public.
-4. Altering the documents themselves.
-5. etc.
+3. etc.